 Mr. Reibstein regularly counsels and defends employers in claims involving employment discrimination (including sexual harassment, hostile work environment and disability claims), wrongful discharge and workplace torts (including defamation, fraud, invasion of privacy, tortious interference and negligent hiring and retention) and ERISA litigation.
 He represents management at NLRB proceedings, arbitrations and collective bargaining negotiations and counsels employers on remaining union free.
 He also defends employers in the areas of family and medical leaves, benefit disputes, workplace investigations and the specialized areas of construction and health care labor laws.

 In the area of independent contractor and wage/hour compliance, Mr. Reibstein has designed programs for more than 40 companies to enhance compliance with such laws at the federal and state levels.
 He also defends businesses across the country before administrative agencies and the courts in single plaintiff and class action employee misclassification lawsuits and claims seeking unpaid benefits, overtime and other types of wage payments.
 Mr. Reibstein co-heads Pepper’s Independent Contractor Compliance Practice Group, an interdisciplinary team of more than 30 labor, tax, employee benefits and class action attorneys.
-His current class action cases involve an independent contractor misclassification claim under Massachusetts law, a claim for unpaid hours by over 4,000 New York live-in home health aides, and an overtime claim in a Pennsylvania federal court by 2,000 route sales persons located in 16 states.
-Mr. Reibstein disposed of two other class actions recently; one involving home health aides and the other involving car service drivers.
-For the past five years, Mr. Reibstein has co-published the only legal blog dedicated to independent contractor compliance and misclassification, including a monthly update of judicial, administrative, and legislative developments in the area.
+He recently secured a Final Judgment in favor of a large snack food company, including a declaratory judgment that the named plaintiff in a class action misclassification case in Massachusetts was an independent contractor.
+His current class action cases involve an independent contractor misclassification claim by on-demand couriers under California law, a claim for unpaid hours by over 4,000 New York live-in home health aides, and an overtime claim in a Pennsylvania federal court by 2,000 route sales persons located in 16 states.
+Mr. Reibstein disposed of four other class actions recently; three involving home health aides and the other involving car service drivers claiming they were misclassified as independent contractors.
+For the past six years, Mr. Reibstein has co-published the only legal blog dedicated to independent contractor compliance and misclassification, including a monthly update of judicial, administrative, and legislative developments in the area.